 - The HUB for Sustainable Transportation is a bicyclist cooperative resource center located in downtown Santa Cruz

 - The League of American Bicyclists has consistently awarded Santa Cruz its Bicycle Friendly Community Silver Award

 - The Bike Church is a do-it-yourself bike-repair cooperative, with tools and skilled mechanics on hand.
 It also offers free classes and workshops (including ones specifically for women and trans cyclists, and for youth), plus free bikes for kids in need, and the opportunity to trade volunteer work for repairs, parts, or even a bike!

 - For college students, there's a UCSC Bike Co-op and a Cabrillo Bike Co-op

 - For people on the Watsonville end of Santa Cruz County, to quote from the Bike Church Related Projects page, "The Watsonville Brown Berets are collaborating with Bike Churchers to help folks fix bikes at the Bike Shack Warehouse on Tuesdays and Thursdays from 4 to 6pm and at the Friday farmer's market in downtown Watsonville from 4 to 7pm."

-- The City of Santa Cruz requires a bicycle license "for bicycles operated on any public street or sidewalk, or upon any public path set aside for the exclusive use of bicycles (Municipal Code 10.68.110)".
+- The City of Santa Cruz requires a no-charge bicycle license "for bicycles operated on any public street or sidewalk, or upon any public path set aside for the exclusive use of bicycles (Municipal Code 10.68.110)".